 The Navy’s Fifth Polaris Missile Submarine

-This page is dedicated to the Officers and crew who served on the Abraham Lincoln from the date the keel was laid on 1 October 1958, to the date it was decommissioned on 28 October 1981.
+This page is dedicated to the Officers and crew who served on the Abraham Lincoln from the date the keel was laid on 1 November 1958, to the date it was decommissioned on 28 November 1981.

 The following text is from the Commissioning book of the USS ABRAHAM LINCOLN.